gqrlt1207/CI-CD-test/README.md

 2. docker image and container

-   In order to reduce the size of the final image, we use the multi-stages builds to create the related images, 2 for compiling, 2 for the hello app.
+   In order to reduce the size of the final image, we use the multi-stages builds to create the related images, 2 for compiling, 2 for the hello app etc.
-   Only the small basic jre image and the compiled jar file are included in the image,  all the middle images will be deleted automatically after the building.
+   Only the small basic jre image and the compiled jar file are included in the final image,  all the middle images will be deleted automatically after the building.

    Because we use multi-stage builds, the required minimum Docker version is 17.05, so, please check your docker version, if it's below 17.05, you may need to upgrade your docker if you want to run the 'build.sh' script on your environment.

-   The below is a link about upgrading the docker:
+   The below is the link to how to upgrade the docker:

    https://docs.docker.com/engine/install/centos/

 3. Jenkins Integration

-   we can use Jenkins pipeline to execute the following 2 steps in order to make things easy:
+   we can use Jenkins pipeline to execute only the following 2 steps to complete our task which makes life easier:

           a.
 Fetching the code from the GitHub.

           b.
 Executing the 'build.sh' script remotely and get the test result from there.

-    Below is the screenshot of the pipeline:
+    Below is executing result extracted from the Jenkins pipeline:

         Step 11/11 : ENTRYPOINT ["java", "-jar", "/hello.jar"]
         ---> Running in 47ca92e4cf8a